ubc/compair/deploy/linux_server/README.md

 #### Switch to latest release

 ```
-git checkout X.X.X
+git checkout vX.X.X
 ```
-Note: please check github for the latest tagged release and replace `X.X.X` with it
+Note: please check github for the latest tagged release and replace `vX.X.X` with it

 #### Setup virtual environment, python libraries, and javascript libraries